Guests using screen readers, please click here.

 Accessible Parking & Passenger Drop-off Area

 Accessible parking is available on the east side of the main parking lot and there is a passenger drop-off area located in the turnaround.
 The turnaround is located on the north side of the building.

 All Museum entrances are accessible to wheelchairs and strollers.
 There is also a passenger drop-off area located in the turnaround.

 Quieter Museum Hours

-If you wish to visit the Museum during a quieter time, the following days and times tend to be less busy: Monday to Friday after 1:30 p.m. and Wednesday evenings between 5 p.m. to 9 p.m..
+If you wish to visit the Museum during a quieter time, the following days and times tend to be less busy: Monday through Thursday after 1:30 p.m. and Wednesday evenings between 5 p.m. to 9 p.m..

 Personal Care Assistant

 The Museum will provide free admission for a paid Personal Care Assistant who is accompanying a guest with a disability.